 The Trust opposes the proposed text amendments to the St. John’s Municipal Plan and the St. John’s Development Regulations for 1 Clift's Baird's Cove as they relate to the proposed development of the A. P. Parking Garage.

 The proposed development does not comply with existing regulations and is directly adjacent to a highly visible part of the downtown heritage area, in addition to being highly visible from St. John’s Harbour.
-The Trust opposes this development and urged St. John's City Council to vote against it; the Trust feels strongly that the height and FAR of the proposed building are inappropriate for the area.
+The Trust opposes this development and urged St. John's City Council to vote against it.

 Parish Lane Residences, 66-68 Queen’s Road